iamsank8/iamsank8/README.md

 - Converting to standalone components (optional)
 - Implementing new features like signals and control flow (optional)

-For detailed information about the upgrade process, potential issues, and troubleshooting, see the [Angular Upgrade Guide](./angular-upgrade-guide.md).

 ## Project Structure

 - **src/app/core**: Core components, services, and modules